Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 #### Timeslot
 Selects DMR Timeslot 1 or 2 when the VFO/Channel is set to DMR.

+#### Tx/RX Grp
+Selects which Tx/Rx group is assigned to teh current channel (DMR only).

 #### TX CTCSS
 Sets the transmit CTCSS tone when the VFO/Channel is set to FM

 #### RX CTCSS
 Sets the receive CTCSS tone when the VFO/Channel is set to FM

+#### Bandwidth
+Sets the Rx and Tx bandwidth in FM mode to either 25Khz or 12.5Khz

 #### RX